Caraveo/x/ReadMe.md

 Our Goal is to create a trully unique Cross(X) platform language that can be used to create anything from a simple task manager to a full blown game engine.

 It is a high-level scripting language, that is attempting to be a true programming language.
 Not optimized for compilation speed yet for ease of use and readability.
-It is considered a Mark-up Language with adnaced features that allow it to be used as a programming language.
+It is considered a Mark-up Language with advanced features that allow it to be leveraged as a programming language.

 Although we are not focusing on speed, we are focusing on the ability to create *fast* programs that can be used on any platform.
 In the future we plan on implementing a JIT compiler to make it even faster, as well as Garbage Collection, and a Memory Management System.